Etiquette

 How To Tie a Tie

-Dress for Success-be the best you can be when applying and interviewing for a job or college scholarship
+Dress for Success-formalwear fit, be the best you can be when applying, interviewing, and presenting yourself for a job or college scholarship!

 Cell Phone, Internet “Netiquette” (email, Facebook) and Telephone Skills